CS-5001-Shell/Iteration/README.md

 Enter next word -- use 'quit' to end input: quit
 You entered 3 words ending with 'ing'.
 ```

+Your main function will call the count_ing_words function and print the result.

 ## Passwordify
 Write a Python program that uses a function `passwordify(original: str) -> str` to convert a phrase to a version of the phrase that you might use as a password.
 The function will take as a parameter the original phrase and will return the passwordified phrase as output.
 The rules for passwordification are as follows: